 Want to experience great red snapper action?
-Then come to Texas in winter.
+Then red snapper fishing in Texas is a great option.
 From the middle coast to the Mexican border, the snapper fishing is some of the best in the entire Gulf.
 During the cooler months, not only is the number of fish unbelievable, but the boats targeting them are few and far between.
+The best time to catch red snapper in Texas might be the coldest months of the year.

 While red snapper season may be closed in federal waters, the fishery remains open year-round in Texas state waters, which extend 9 nautical miles out.
 From about Freeport south to Port Mansfield, winter weather is mild — temperatures range from 80 to 60 degrees — and the snapper remain active until the water chills below 60, which doesn’t happen very often.